Rachquazar/Grid_Maker/README.md

 # Grid_Maker
 This program makes a grid of heterogeneous images with flexibility and labels the image if required.

-This is a python program which takes hetrogeneous images annd curates a grid of of dimensions chosen by the user.
+This is a python program which takes hetrogeneous images annd curates a grid of dimensions chosen by the user.
 You can change the resolution,aspect ratio of a single image in the grid.
 If needed, you can add text in the images with a font of your choice.

 Compatibility - Python 3